Need to get out in nature? Get up close to animals? And eat great food?

 - Elbe church and trains.
-The Mt Rainier Scenic Railroad is currently closed, but you can still see historic trains on their tracks in this town at the corner of Highways 7 and 706.
+Check out the the Mt.
+Rainier Scenic Railroad and see historic trains on their tracks in this town at the corner of Highways 7 and 706.
 Don’t miss the tiny white Lutheran chapel, also.

 - Mineral Lake.
 At this tiny, historic town the views of Mt.
 Rainier in the lake just have to be seen to be believed.
 Take a dip, do some fishing or try the Cora Lake hike for more swimming and peekaboo views.

 - Stay socially-distanced on a horse.
 EZ Times Outfitters operate guided horse trail rides out of Elbe year-round, rain or shine.